The IPB Anchor Partners & Centers of Excellence

 Director: Steven Suib, Ph.D.

-The Thermo Fisher Scientific Center for Advanced Microscopy and Materials Analysis is one of the world’s foremost facilities for electron microscopy.
+The Thermo Fisher Scientific Center of Excellence is one of the world’s foremost facilities for electron microscopy.
 Its microscopy instruments include the Titan Themis for sub-angstrom analysis of materials and the Talos TEM for simultaneous quantitative energy dispersive spectroscopy and analysis of the chemical composition of materials.
 This equipment will be available for collaborative research with industry partners including applications for clean energy materials and the testing of additively-manufactured components such as those found in medical devices and polymeric materials for biomedical applications.

 Eversource Energy Center